 As you strengthen your abs, it's vital to tone the back of the body as well.
 Lie on your back with your knees bent and your feet hip-width apart.
 Keep your arms at your sides and raise your hips without arching your back.
 Tighten the muscles of your buttocks and hamstrings, and hold for five breaths.
 Lower down one vertebra at a time to the floor if you're stopping here, or go on to the advanced posture.

 Lower Back: Shoulder Bridge, Part 2

-Keeping your hips raised, extend one leg straight up and point the foot.
+Keeping your hips raised, flex one leg straight up and point the foot.
 Kick the leg down and out, flexing the foot.
-Repeat, exhaling as you extend the leg up and inhaling as you kick it down.
+Repeat, exhaling as you flex the leg up and inhaling as you kick it down.
 Keep your torso strong and your other foot firmly on the mat.
 Do five reps with each leg.

 Upper Back: Pulling Straps